-The ability to use your android device as a Wi-Fi hotspot can be a very useful feature.
-This feature of the android devices has more to offer than just portability.
+The ability to use your Android device as a Wi-Fi hotspot can be a very useful feature.
+This feature of the Android devices has more to offer than just portability.
 With just a few clicks one can share his data connection with his friends, family or anyone else.
 This feature can be very useful while traveling, gaming, music sharing, streaming and what not.
 The cool stuff about this is that it can also be password protected with some advanced security methods such as WPA2 PSK.
-If you had encountered across this post then you must be facing problem in setting up your portable Wi-Fi hotspot.
+If you had encountered across this post then you must be facing a problem in setting up your portable Wi-Fi hotspot.
 Here’s how to use your Android device as WiFi hotspot router.

 So without any delay, Let’s get started!!

 - Look for Settings in the app drawer and click to open it.